technolaji/NumberConversion/README.md

 ## Assumptions ##

-1. Argumenet passed in must be a number
+1. Arguments passed in must be a number
 2. Number must be less than 999999999
 3. Number cannot contain comma's
 4. Number cannot be a decimal
+5. Can only enter one number at a time